 When you’re starting out with a limited budget, you won’t be able to afford the best of everything.
 So, spend the bulk of your money where it counts the most (web marketing) and then do what you can with the rest.
 But, do not make the mistake of thinking that just because you can’t afford full-color glossy rack cards that you shouldn’t be putting out rack cards.

 “Done” is better than “perfect.”
 You can perfect it later, but first let’s just get a ton of marketing out the door so we can generate some revenue to keep our doors open.

 Principle #3: Spend Your Best Marketing Dollars Where They Count The Most

-Twenty years ago, your best marketing dollars were spent getting the biggest yellow pages ad you could afford.
+Before the days of the internet, your best marketing dollars were spent getting the biggest yellow pages ad you could afford.
 And that’s because back then, everyone went to the yellow pages to shop.
 Oh, how times have changed…

 Folks, this is like having just one sign with which to advertise your school, and deciding that instead of getting a professional sign company to fabricate it, you’ll just paint it yourself.